As an upcoming artist, are you seriously seeking and want to get signed by the best music record labels in South Africa?

 The entity is best known for developing unknown raw music talent to celebrated household name status in Africa, with recognition from multiple award committees such as the South African Music Awards (SAMAs), Metro FM Awards, MTV Africa Music Awards (MAMA’s) as well as international nods from the likes of the Black Entertainment Television (BET) Awards and MTV Europe Music.

-Top South African Musicians in 2022
+Top South African Musicians

 - Master KG